winatawelly/unidict/readme.md

     git clone https://github.com/winatawelly/unidict.git

 ### Installing
-Just install the npm packages to run this app
+Enter the cloned directory and then install the npm packages to run this app

+    cd unidict
     npm i